frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 OpenAI was able to train a system to play Dota 2 as a team and win against professionals.
 Not only was this system able to win it was able to be a good teammate and support other players on their team regardless of if the player was human or AI.
-The complexity of DOTA 2 and the need to collaborate makes this achievement especially impressive. https://openai.com/projects/five/
+DOTA 2 happens in real time (compared to something turn based like chess) making this a very computationally expensive problem to solve.
+This complexity and the need to collaborate makes this achievement especially impressive. https://openai.com/projects/five/

 ## Simulated Robot Movement